elemaryo/MacAI-Projects/README.md

 - Scikit-Learn

-It is recommended that you use Python3, and Keras if you are a beginner, because of their
+As for your own implementation, it's recommended to use Python3 and Keras if you are a beginner.
+Keras is more high level than Tensorflow, making it more beginner friendly.